natm/ziron-scripts/README.md

 [Ziron](https://www.ziron.com/) are a voice and messaging provider, based in the UK offering SIP termination / trunk services.
 I am not affiliated with them, I'm just a customer.

-These we developed due to the functionality being missing in their [dashboard](https://dashboard.ziron.com/), I hope these are handy for other customers.
+These we're developed due to the functionality being missing in their [dashboard](https://dashboard.ziron.com/), but the data was easily accessible via their API - I hope these are handy for other customers.

 ## Environment variables